 Zero Waste refers to a lifestyle and a way of operating in the world wherein we work to close the loop on waste and create a cyclical use of materials.
 In nature, there is no “waste”.
 Every bit of every material is infinitely recycled back into raw materials.
 The Zero Waste goal seeks to eliminate the sources of waste going to landfills and incinerators.
 This page will focus on how we as individuals can move toward Zero Waste.

 The 4Rs — Reduce, Reuse, Recycle, and Re-Earth — refer to the hierarchy of handling materials to avoid waste.
 This is a system which helps us return our materials to their original state, in a thoughtful manner.
-Many of us are familiar with the 3Rs (reduce, reuse, and recycle) but many of us don’t know that there is a priority order in which we should be doing these.
+Many of us are familiar with the concepts, but don’t realize there is a priority order in which to implement these.
 Because some manmade materials are not recyclable, and because all handling and processing of materials requires energy, another resource, we should first seek to reduce the quantity of materials used, which eliminates consumption of materials and the energy needed to process them.
 That is the top priority.
 Next, we should seek to reuse those materials that we still need; and as a last resort, we should recycle materials that cannot be reused in some way.
 There is a fourth R in this hierarchy, and that is to Re-Earth (aka compost).
 As in recycling, re-Earthing is the last resort.
 See below for further discussions of each R.